One-eyed-warrior/One-eyed-warrior/README.md

 # 💫 About Me:
-Currently Working on Diffusion Models, Django, transitioning to Pytorch<br><br>I know a fair bit of Salesforce<br>
+Currently Working on Diffusion Models, transitioning to Pytorch<br><br>I know a fair bit of Salesforce<br>

 # 💻 Tech Stack: